 ⚠️ Note:

-If your margin drops below 50%, you probably earn more by selling drinks and snacks separately.
-Always check this.
+If your margin drops below 50%, you'll probably earn more selling drinks and snacks separately.
+Always verify this assumption.

 Include labor time in the cost price